Do Dogs Get Cold In Australia? Fact Checked By Our Vet

-As we get closer to the Winter months and the long nights draw in, we are thinking about bringing out the winter wardrobe.
+As we get enjoy the Winter months and the long nights, we are sitting here enjoying the cooler weather in our winter wardrobes.

 Today we are going to discuss the question of warmth.
 Do dogs get cold?
 And how cold is cold?

 The short answer is yes, dogs absolutely get cold, but read on for tips and tricks to prevent your dog from shivering.

 Do Dogs Get Cold In The Winter?